-This version of the PEP is an update to the existing PEP 2015-20 and aims to carry forward the Council's vision for a further five years to 2026.
-The clearly marked recommendations have been proposed subject to feedback from public consultation, whereas the text comprising the body of the PEP sets out long-standing policy and practice for managing parking in the borough.
-While the entirety of the PEP is open to feedback during the consultation, the text making up the body of the PEP will apply as Council policy from the point that the PEP is approved by Cabinet as well as some of the more detailed consulted recommendations.
+This version of the PEP, which builds on the PEP 2015-20, sets an ambitious new vision for parking in Hackney over the next five years.
+The recommendations contained within this PEP were subject to public consultation in the summer of 2021, whereas the text comprising the body of the PEP sets out long standing policy and practices for managing parking in the borough.
+While the entirety of the PEP was open to feedback during the consultation, the text making up the body of the PEP will apply as Council policy from the point that the PEP is approved by Cabinet as well as the objectives and recommendations set out in this Plan, unless they explicitly require further consultation.